kiri10ten/frontend/README.md

 ## Contact

-For any questions or support, feel free to contact us at [wait.com].
+For any questions or support, feel free to contact us at[kirubaselviten@gmail.com].